Children with an Education, Health and Care (EHC) plan which names the school as appropriate provision will first be admitted.

 - Proximity of the child’s home to the school with those living nearest being accorded the higher priority

 Where the admission number is exceeded within a criterion, priority will be given to those who live closest to the school.
-Distances are measured using a geographical information system (GIS) by Northamptonshire County Council.
+Distances are measured on a straight line basis from the child's home address to the address point of the school using a geographical information system.

 If you believe that your child has exceptional medical needs, you will need to provide evidence of this from an appropriate professional.
 The needs must relate to your child and the evidence must detail how the needs of your child can only be met at Thrapston Primary School.
 This can be sent in a sealed envelope if you prefer.
 If accompanied by a professional’s letter, they must demonstrate in their judgement why this school can meet your child’s needs, and also demonstrate why other local schools cannot meet your child’s needs.